Thyroid Cancer: Surgery

 Surgery is often the first and main treatment for almost all thyroid cancers.
-Your doctor will use tissue removed during surgery to determine the cancer’s type and stage.
-The type and stage of the cancer helps determine whether you need additional treatment.
-When you have surgery for thyroid cancer, your surgeon may use one of the following methods:
+Your healthcare provider will use tissue removed during surgery to find out the cancer’s type and stage.
+The type and stage of the cancer helps tell whether you need additional treatment.
+When you have surgery for thyroid cancer, your surgeon may do one of the following methods:

-Near-total thyroidectomy.
-This surgery removes nearly all of the gland, but a small part is left behind.
+Near-total thyroidectomy or subtotal thyroidectomy.
+This surgery removes nearly all of the gland, but a very small part is left behind.

 Lobectomy.
-This may be used for some small cancers, in which only the side, or lobe, of the thyroid with the tumor is removed.
+This surgery may be used for some small cancers.
+Only the side, or lobe, of the thyroid with the tumor is removed.
 (The thyroid gland has 2 sides.)
-This method may prevent the need to take a thyroid supplement afterward.
+This method keeps you from needing to take a thyroid supplement afterward.
 But having some thyroid left can interfere with some tests that look for cancer that comes back, or recurs, after treatment.

 After surgery, you may need treatment with radioactive iodine.
 This can kill any remaining cancer cells.
-You may still benefit from additional surgery in the future if the tumor recurs either in the area of the original thyroid tumor, or at another site.
+You may still benefit from additional surgery in the future if the tumor comes back (recurs) either in the area of the original thyroid tumor, or at another site.

 Risks of thyroid cancer surgery